 Operation School Bell is the signature program of Assistance League.
 This program helps school-age children in need with support to help them succeed in school.
-Under the Operation School Bell program umbrella, Assistance League of Los Altos partners with 5 school districts, and one YMCA organization.
+Under the Operation School Bell program umbrella, Assistance League of Los Altos partners with 5 school districts.
 We develop individualized programs to meet each organization’s needs to create the best foundation for the growth of each child’s education.
-They are Alphabet program with Sunnyvale School District, Hospital School program with Lucile Packard Children’s Hospital in Palo Alto Unified School District, Love of Reading program with Los Altos School District, Project Athena with Fremont Union High School District, Cornerstone program with Mountain View Whisman School District, and The Learning Tree Programs with YMCA Northwest Division.
+They are Sunnyvale School District, Hospital School program with Lucile Packard Children’s Hospital in Palo Alto Unified School District, Reading program with Los Altos School District, Fremont Union High School District, and Mountain View Whisman School District.

 Sunnyvale School District

 Bishop Elementary School serves approximately 500 students and is a Leader in Me school.
 The Leader in Me is a whole-school transformation model that improves the performance of all school programs.
 Our membership provides Leader in Me books for all classrooms, school supplies, PE equipment, and scholarships for the 5th grade week-long off-campus science camp.

 Columbia Middle School serves 800 students.
 At Columbia Middle School, students are guided by three pillars: Strong Instructional Practice, Social-Emotional Learning and Safe School Environment.
 Our membership provides high-interest books to all classrooms, PE equipment, Community Garden, Spanish library books, book awards/gift cards to students who participate in the Reading Intervention program.